by Michael Botur

 ‘Oh for God’s sake, Jean-Paul.
 We don’t have multiple personality disorder.’

-‘Some form of mental illness, though, indubitably.
-You came here to commit a burglary in order to delete one email it took three brains to compose.
-Hardly the definition of sanity.’
+‘Some form of psychotic illness, though.
+You came here to commit a burglary in order to delete one email that required three brains to compose.
+Hardly the definition of mental stability.’

-Todd hovered his drink under his nose then tossed it back.
+Todd hovered his whiskey under his nose then tossed it back.
 The glow spread down his arteries, warming his throat, his fingertips.

 ‘Do we, now?
 Because I have you dead to rights.
 Confessing in some sordid email; breaking into my office; attempting to burgle my computer.’